About Dr Liz Kirkland

 In 2017 I took the decision to retire and to relinquish my professional registrations with the British Psychological Society (BPS) and the Health and Care Professions Council (HCPC) with whom I was registered successfully throughout my career.

-I am now returning to practice as an Independent Psychologist and therefore I choose to no longer hold these registrations.
-I nevertheless adhere strictly to the Professional and Ethical Practice Guidelines set out by the British Psychological Society Code of Ethics and Conduct and the British Psychological Society Practice Guidelines lIf you prefer to engage the help of a clinical/practitioner psychologist who is so registered then please consult the BPS and HCPC websites for lists of registered members of that profession.
+I am now practice as an Independent Psychologist and therefore I no longer hold these registrations.
+I nevertheless adhere to the Professional and Ethical Practice Guidelines set out by the British Psychological Society Code of Ethics and Conduct and the British Psychological Society Practice Guidelines lf you prefer to engage the help of a clinical/practitioner psychologist who is so registered then please consult the BPS and HCPC websites for lists of registered members of that profession.

 What I can help you with

 As a psychologist I do not reduce difficulties into generic diagnoses because, although they can provide us with a helpful shorthand, everybody is different.
 Problems may look the same from the outside but we need to understand the fine detail to move forward.
 However when feelings overwhelm, when thoughts over-run, when our strategies for survival are no longer working for us, this is when we often decide to look for help.
 This applies to individual adult work, and to child, family and relationship work equally.